Sicily wine tour

 Our hotel for this first half of the tour is Feudo Vagliasindi, a century-old winery with a restored aristocratic villa surrounded by vines and abutting the natural park of Mt.
 Etna.
 Dinner is at their very fine restaurant.
 D • Feudo Vagliasindi

-DAY 2 – UP THE VOLCANO
+DAY 2 – EXPLORING THE NORTH SIDE OF MT.
+ETNA

 Today we go to see the star of the show: Mt.
 Etna, Europe’s most active volcano, with eruptions averaging every two weeks.
 It’s also the continent’s tallest, rising to 11,000 feet and snow-capped during the winter months.
 This hulking presence dominates modern life and ancient myth.
 The Greeks believed it to be where Vulcan forged Zeus’s thunderbolts.